jdyuzon/ED_resequencing/README.md

 ```

 ## Structural Variant calling
 sv-callers was used to identify Structural Variants.
+The following files were used to configure the workflow:
 ```
+WT_PKS.paired.samples.Jul042022.csv
+analysis.yaml
 ```

 ## Identification of Parallel Mutations